LouisCAD/Splitties/README.md

 ## Download

 ### Gradle instructions
-Make sure you have `jcenter()` in the repositories defined in your project's (root) `build.gradle` file (default for new Android Studio projects).
+Make sure you have `mavenCentral()` in the repositories defined in your project's (root) `build.gradle` file (default for new Android Studio projects).

 To make is easier to take advantage of the contents of Splitties for your Android projects, there